PHOTOGRAPHS & RELATED STORIES

 At once I left a few Euros on my table and raced across the Qui Saint Michel and onto Le Petit Pont (Little Bridge) leading to the park square in front of the cathedral.
 "Move your ass Stokes," I said to myself while running to the scene, thinking maybe I'd be able to capture the press shot and recognition I'd always wanted.
-At the same time, I recognized the need to be careful of the growing number of police officers carrying machine guns that could split me apart if I were mistaken for another terrorist or crazy person...
+At the same time, I recognized the need to be careful of the growing number of police officers carrying machine guns.
+Those guns could split me apart if I were mistaken for another terrorist or crazy person...

 Makeshift memorial, Copley Square

-THE RUINED FINISH
+EXCERPT FROM - THE RUINED FINISH

-Thus, excitedly we walked up to Commonwealth Avenue, where, near Boston College, on the downside of Heartbreak Hill at mile 21, we found ourselves a great spot from which to watch the competitors race bay.
+Thus, excitedly we walked up to Commonwealth Avenue, where, near Boston College, on the downside of Heartbreak Hill at mile 21, we found ourselves a great spot to watch the competitors race bay.

 First came the wheelchair athletes.
 After their strenuous climbs up heartbreak Hill, they roller-coasted the hill's downside passing by at astonishing speeds in their state of the art aerodynamic two and three wheel contraptions.
-These athletes went by so fast they made the race seem more like a stage of the Tour de France than a marathon.
+They went by so fast they made the race seem more like a stage of the Tour de France than a marathon.
 My students were amazed.

 "The Boston Marathon is the first marathon to host a wheelchair division," I told them with the beaming pride of a local.
 "And, the first wheelchair athlete to complete the race was a Vietnam War veteran named Eugene Roberts, who lost both his legs in combat.
 Roberts completed the race back in 1970 using a heavy hospital wheelchair."

-As the elite runners raced down the hill to the roaring of the crowd, the made it look so easy.
+As the elite runners came down the hill to the roaring of the crowd, the made it look so easy.
 They appeared to defy gravity; they were always in the air it seemed, almost gliding.
-As a Bostonian, and as a former competitive marathoner, I was particularly proud to show my students that the city's most famous sporting even had once again managed to assemble a lion's share of the sport's greatest competitors.
+As a Bostonian, and as a former competitive marathoner, I was particularly proud to show my students that the city's most famous sporting event had once again managed to assemble a lion's share of the sport's greatest competitors.
 And, not unexpectedly, the front pack was full of Kenyans and Ethiopians, the icing on the cake.